AbdullahBera/School_District_Analysis/README.md

 ## Conclusion

 This is a small study in understanding the performance of Thomas High School compared to the 14 schools in the study.
 In this analysis, I tried to see how manipulating the data by changing the math and reading scores of 9th graders from Thomas High School will affect the results of a couple of metrics.
 By doing this I wanted to see whether they have a significant impact on the total outcomes or not.
 However, the results don't pronounce a significant impact because the changes in the outcome are very small.
 We can say that 9th graders at Thomas High School are good performers in math because excluding them from the district analysis decreased the overall result of the % passing math.
 Secondly, I can say that when excluding 9th graders from the analysis, Thomas High School's performance didn't change compared to other schools, it still remained second according to % overall passing.
 When reading table 10 I can say that there is a negative correlation between the metrics and the amount of money spent on each student.
 This is a question that can be delved into further to understand the reason behind the negative correlation.
 Moreover, from table 11 we can conclude that medium-sized schools performed relatively better than small or large sized schools.
 Lastly, table 12 explicitly shows that charter schools are better performing schools compared to district schools.
+I would recommend the school board to conduct a thorough study for each school to see whether they are underperforming the district benchmark, and then conclude ways to enhance their performance.
+With this study the spending plan for each school can be updated and resources can be used more wisely.
 ## Challenges Encountered
 For most of writing this code, I had to go back and forth in the module and ask questions on Google to get the output I wanted.
 This was a sweet challenge because the more projects I get to complete the better I feel I become in searching for the right keywords.
 Compared to using Python in VS Code, I found it easier to use it in Jupyter Notebook.